- COVIDCert NI – Privacy Information

 - How long do you keep my personal data?

-We will only retain your data for as long as necessary, in line with our Retention and Disposal Schedule (Good Management, Good Records – GMGR).
-For cases where additional checks or more data are needed to support verification (e.g the name your provide online doesn’t match your name on your passport), we may need to retain your data for up to 30 days.
+We will only retain your personal data for as long as necessary, in line with our Retention and Disposal Schedule (Good Management, Good Records – GMGR).
+For complaints (see section 13) or cases where additional checks or more data are needed to support verification (e.g., the name you provide online does not match your name on your passport), we may need to retain your supplied data/call centre calls/emails for up to a year.
 In all cases your data will be deleted once any queries or investigations are complete in line with GMGR.
+These records will be retained for seven years (the current year plus six financial years).

 We will only keep the record of you being issued a vaccine/exemption certificate in the CCS data store for a maximum of up to a 1 year after the date of travel/certificate issue.